 Asbestos exposure is very common and means that most humans around the world have been (or will be) exposed to this harmful substance at some stage throughout the course of their life.

 This could be because the mining of asbestos releases fibres into the weather system around the globe, or the extensive industrial use of asbestos over the last 100 years.

 Asbestos has been a component in over 4000 building products across the built environment.

-As an asbestos surveying company we find asbestos containing materials ACM’s on average in 80% of buildings we survey.
+As an asbestos surveying company, we find asbestos containing materials (ACM’s) on average in 80% of the buildings we survey.

-The level of exposure individuals receive can vary greatly from low levels infrequently, to extensive quantities over a long period.
+The level of asbestos exposure individuals receive can vary greatly from low levels infrequently, to extensive quantities over a long period of time.
 Asbestos is still the greatest cause of occupational disease and death across the planet.

 The World Health organisation, WHO, state “There is no known safe level of exposure to asbestos”.

 What are the health risks of being exposed to asbestos?

 Exposure can come in a number of ways, the most common of which is inhalation (breathing it in).
 Once asbestos fibres have been released and become airborne, they can be taken into the lungs.